ouspg/CompSec/README.md

 As described earlier, you have to pass Moodle exams to pass the course.
 You can have higher grades by doing lab works.

 You can get up to 5 points in each lab (A total of 30 points).
-The grade is determined based on those points next.
+The grade is determined based on those points.

 Total Points|Total Grade
 :-:|:-: